bootstrap-vue/bootstrap-vue/docs/markdown/misc/settings/README.md

 ### Supplying config for individual component plugin imports

-WHen importing individual component plugins, you can specify a config as well (using the same config structure as above.
-YOu only need to provide configuration to the first component you import, but each successive config will be merged with the previous config provided.
+When importing individual component plugins, you can specify a config as well (using the same config structure as above.
+You only need to provide configuration to the first component you import, but each successive config will be merged with the previous config provided.

-Note breakpoint names should be defined before using any compoponents as they are required to generate component breakpoint specific props.
+Note breakpoint names should be defined before using any components as they are required to generate component breakpoint specific props.
 Once the component that has breakpoint specific props is used, andy subsequent changes to the breakpoints will not be reflected.

 ```js